pa2si/my-latin-event/README.md

 WHATS DONE IN VERSIONS

+v 0.1.91

+- updated MyEventsContainer and MyEventsTable to display again the CalendarToggleBtn.
+- also updated the display text of Active Events to a interactive message
+- implemented the same features with the tabs in followedOrganizersEvents route and created a Container
+- implemented types ans used them in both, likes and follower components.

 v 0.1.90

 - implemented tabs in MyEvents to display either past, upcoming or all events user created